 Should I hire the video team and produce more video content to publish on YouTube?
 That may be a question some of the CEOs ask themselves.
 Probably there is no need to run a separate department in your company, but rather consider a hyper-personalization of digital services.
-There are tools like Highp platform, made to do it for you with the smallest effort.
+There are tools like the Highp platform, made to do it for you with the smallest effort.
 Especially in the medical and pharmaceutical industries, where you need to build a strong relationship with the doctors, keeping the highest ethical standards.

-Highp is paving the way of the responsible communicating with MDs.
+Highp is paving the way for the responsible communicating with MDs.
 Thanks to it you can build highly personalized digital services that will seamlessly align with your customers’ journey.
 Creating video content is easy and can be made by your sales representative equipped only with the smartphone.

 Highp Services can be triggered automatically or directly by field force as part of your sales and support communication with customers.
 As a result, your brand will provide improved customer experience along with content fully aligned to your customer’s needs.

-Don’t hesitate to rethink your communication strategy.
+Don't hesitate to rethink your communication strategy.
 Personalization of messages and video usage are going hand in hand to deliver a better ROI, especially when combined with the marketing mix, and the greater mass media campaign.
 It is also clear information for the doctors: you know from who you get the message, the channel is safe and personal and the video content from the rep is credible.
-It doesn’t matter if it brought during a pharmaceutical event, a meeting or conference.
-It is understandable that communicating to doctors is different than advertising to the mass market.
+It doesn't matter if it brought during a pharmaceutical event, a meeting or conference.
+It is understandable that communicating with doctors is different than advertising to the mass market.
 But in the end, both targets are people, and in 2019 they hate spam more than ever.